quietfanatic/verdant-fang/README.md

 an error message when starting the game after updating, you will need to manually delete save/state.ayu.
 We apologize for the inconvenience.
 Better state version checking is planned for the future.*

+#### v1.0.4

+Compatibility release.

+- Changed graphics target from OpenGL Core 3.1 to OpenGL ES 3.0, as there are some graphics drivers that only support OpenGL ES.
+This change might make the game unplayable on some older devices made between 2011 and 2012.
+If this version doesn't work on your device, please let me know.
+- Provided better instructions for building from source on Windows.